 Photo courtesy of Ayara Thai

 Anna, wife of Andy and self-taught chef, hails from the city of Lampang in the heart of northern Thailand and grew up in a family that primarily cooked with home and locally-grown fruits and vegetables.
 Since Ayara Thai’s opening day in 2004, head Chef Anna remains a leader in the kitchen and continues her family tradition by using home-grown herbs in the restaurant’s dishes.
-Reflecting both the dishes she ate in the past, as well as her family’s values in sustainable dining, she ensures dishes inspired and prepared with only the freshest ingredients that the season has to offer.

 Chef Vanda Asapahu; photo courtesy of Ayara Thai

-With family recipes and cooking styles passed down through generations, the Asapahu family is pleased to offer a taste of authentic Thai food, where quality is never compromised.
-Using the freshest ingredients, each dish is prepared from scratch and enhanced individually by herbs and spices to ensure the boldest, most genuine flavors.
-In 2019, under Chef Vanda’s leadership, Ayara Thai earned a Michelin Bib Gourmand.
-In 2022, Chef Vanda was chosen as the first female Host Chef for Masters of Taste, LA’s premiere food event of the year, and also graduated from the James Beard Women’s Entrepreneurial Leadership Program.
-She is an integral member of the Regarding Her Food Membership Committee, and is an outspoken advocate of commanding the worth Asian cuisines deserve.
+In 2022, Chef Vanda was chosen as the first female Host Chef for Masters of Taste, LA’s premiere food event of the year.
+Moreover, she also graduated from the James Beard Women’s Entrepreneurial Leadership Program.
+The chef is an integral member of the Regarding Her Food Membership Committee.
+She is an outspoken advocate of commanding the worth Asian cuisines deserve.

 Moo Krata; photo courtesy of Ayara Thai